 Dr Ayham Al-Ayoubi : “Anti-Wrinkle Injections has helped millions of patients Worldwide with conditions caused by overactive muscles”.

-Anti-Wrinkle Injections is a formulation of Botulinum Toxin type A. It is derived from the bacterium clostridium botulinum.
+Anti-Wrinkle Injections is a formulation of Anti-Wrinkle Injections.
+It is derived from the bacterium clostridium botulinum.
 This bacterium produces a protein that blocks the release of acetylcholine and relaxes muscles.
-Type A is just one of seven different types of Botulinum Toxin (A, B, C1, D, E, F, G) and each has different properties and actions.
-No two of these Botulinum Toxins are alike.
+Type A is just one of seven different types of Anti-Wrinkle Injections (A, B, C1, D, E, F, G) and each has different properties and actions.
+No two of these Anti-Wrinkle Injections are alike.

 Despite the popular perception of Anti-Wrinkle Injections, as a form of medical cosmetic treatment, there are many practical applications for this medicine.